MH-Tobi/MCP2515/README.md

-> For easier Message-Handling use the CANMessage-Library (when ist public).
+> For easier Message-Handling use the [CANMessage-Library](https://github.com/MH-Tobi/CANMessage).

 ## Examples
 See [examples](examples) folder.